-Justices overturn doctor’s convictions for overdose deaths
+Justices overturn doctor’s convictions in overdose deaths

 Three of the justices said they would have upheld the negligent homicide convictions.

+Two justices said Montana’s laws were not designed to prosecute physicians for writing ill-advised prescriptions and the families of the victims should have pursued a medical malpractice case.
+They would have overturned all of the convictions.

-Christensen had been sentenced to 20 years in prison with 10 suspended.
+Christensen was convicted in November 2017 and sentenced in February 2018 to 20 years in prison with 10 suspended.
 The ruling returns the case to state court for re-sentencing.

+Ravalli County Attorney Bill Fulbright did not immediately return a phone message seeking comment and the listed phone number for Christensen’s attorney, Joseh Van de Wetering, rang busy on Wednesday afternoon.

 Sign up for Daily Newsletters